szmonjbob/Jakes-Turn-Based-Battle-System/README.md

 # Jakes Turn Based Battle System
 A turn based battle system demo I made in GameMaker Studio.

-I made this project using the wonderful Sara Spaulding's [Turn Based Combat Tutorial](<>) as a base.
+I made this project using the wonderful Sara Spalding's [Turn Based Combat Tutorial](<https://www.youtube.com/playlist?list=PLPRT_JORnIurSiSB5r7UQAdzoEv-HF24L>) as a base.
 That tutorial series remains incomplete as of the time of writing, lacking a number of features vital to the functioning of the system.

 I began this project in november of 2024, inspired largely by my desire to better comprehend my complicated feelings towards the game Chained Echoes.
 I also have a number of game ideas that could use a system like this, so it seemed like a good idea to try my hand at learning the basics and seeing where I could take them.